abdulmutalib786/EmployeePayRollSystem/README.md

-# This is an java project which is created to show case and impliment the oops concepts
+# This is an java project which is created to show case and implement the oops concepts
 <h1>To execute this project</h1>
 Follow these steps
 1. clone or download the reposiotry into your machine